 What to Do

 Zoo Atlanta– The city’s oldest attraction is Zoo Atlanta, which started as a circus in the 1800s and soon became home for the private animals of the Candler family.
 Today it is known for its collection of gorillas and pandas, who birthed the first set of twins in captivity.
+Get your Zoo Atlanta Admission before you go.
 800 Cherokee Avenue SE, Atlanta

 World of Coca-Cola– Atlanta was the place where this globally recognized “headache remedy” was created and the World of Coca Cola celebrates the brand’s history through exhibits on the old time soda shops that originally served it, the company’s famous commercials and even has Olympic torches through its sponsorship of the games.
+Get your World of Coca-Cola Admission in Atlanta before you go.
 121 Baker Street NW, Atlanta

 Georgia Aquarium– By far the most visited attraction in the city, the Georgia Aquarium is the largest in volume in the world, with tanks big enough to hold their famous whale sharks.
 You can see exhibits on animals you’ll find in Georgia, as well as those from around the world.
 225 Baker Street NW, Atlanta

-SkyView Atlanta– The newest addition to Atlanta’s tourist district is the SkyView ferris wheel, which offers great views of the city and even lights up at night.
-Each gondola holds 6 people, but you can also splurge on a VIP gondola, which has less people and a longer ride.
+SkyView Atlanta– The newest addition to Atlanta’s tourist district is the SkyView Ferris wheel, which offers great views of the city and even lights up at night.
+Each gondola holds 6 people, but you can also splurge on a VIP gondola, which has fewer people and a longer ride.
 168 Luckie Street NW, Atlanta

 CNN Studio Tour– The headquarters of Ted Turner’s Cable News Network is in downtown Atlanta, where you can see shows like Morning Express with Robin Meade being filmed, as well as see the newsrooms where much of the reporting is done.
+The Atlanta CityPASS can be used here.
 190 Marietta Street, Atlanta

 High Museum of Art– The south’s top art museum features international exhibits like the works of Van Gogh and the Terracotta Soldiers, as well as American art from the last 200 years.
 They also have an impressive modern art wing and section devoted to regional folk artists.
 1280 Peachtree Street NE, Atlanta

 Atlanta Botanical Garden– Inside of Piedmont Park lies the city’s beautiful botanical gardens, which has Chihuly sculptures and exhibits that change throughout the year, like scarecrows in the fall and lights in the holiday season.
 They host concerts and special events.
+Book your Small Group Tour to Atlanta Botanical Gardens here.
 1345 Piedmont Avenue, Atlanta